cr7pt000/ChattingApp_Ionic3_MSAL/README.md

 - Run command "ionic cordova build ios"

-Changes to MSAL

 2. What did we change for Ionic usage?
-1) Changes to library
+- Changes to library
   !!
 Note that we modified only 1 file in the library which is located at msal/lib-commonjs/UserAgentApplication.js.
 Following modifications are all applied to this file.

-- Changes to loginRedirect() function
+  'Changes to loginRedirect() function
     Add a parameter for a callback to handle token response
       original: UserAgentApplication.prototype.loginRedirect = function (scopes, extraQueryParameters)
       modified: UserAgentApplication.prototype.loginRedirect = function (scopes, extraQueryParameters, callback)

     Change promptUser() function call at the end of the function as following
       original: _this.promptUser(urlNavigate);
       modified: _this.promptUser(urlNavigate, callback);

-- Changes to promptUser() function
+  'Changes to promptUser() function
     Add a parameter for a callback to handle token response
         original: UserAgentApplication.prototype.promptUser = function (urlNavigate)
         modified: UserAgentApplication.prototype.promptUser = function (urlNavigate, callback)

-  Instead of replacing window location, we open an in-app-browser page and pass that browserRef as a parameter of callback function call
+    Instead of replacing window location, we open an in-app-browser and pass that browserRef as a parameter of callback function call
       original: window.location.replace(urlNavigate);
       modified: var browserRef = window.open(urlNavigate, "_blank");
                 callback(browserRef);

-2) Changes to msal.service.ts
+- Changes to msal.service.ts
-  - In initAuthApp() function, there's a function call for creating UserApplication object. this.clientApplication = new Msal.UserAgentApplication( this.tenantConfig.clientID, this.authority,
+  'In initAuthApp() function, there's a function call for creating UserApplication object.
+      this.clientApplication = new Msal.UserAgentApplication(
+        this.tenantConfig.clientID,
+        this.authority,